timescale/helm-charts/CONTRIBUTING.md

-# Contributing to TimescaleDB
+# Contributing to TimescaleDB Kubernetes

 We appreciate any help the community can provide to make TimescaleDB better!

 You can help in different ways: